Give your feet a break

-The key to success with this technique is choosing the right socks.
+Another key to success with this technique is choosing the right socks.

 I know what you're thinking – my socks will be wet, and hiking in wet shoes and socks gives you blisters.
 Actually this is another myth: hiking in poorly fitting, tight shoes gives you blisters, and socks wet from perspiration that cannot dry because your GoreTex shoes don't breath as well as advertised only exacerbates the problem.

 For hiking in trail runners you need a short, thin pair of quick-drying socks.
 The ideal sock would hold as little water as possible, and keep your foot warm.
-Generally speaking, merino is warmer but slower to dry, synthetic is quick to dry but not as warm – so personal preference will likely dictate which you choose.
+Generally speaking, merino is warmer but slower to dry, while synthetic material is quick to dry but not as warm – so personal preference will likely dictate which you choose.

-As you hike, your feet generate heat that dries out the socks and shoes.
+As you hike, your feet generate heat that dries out socks and shoes.
 However, sometimes the rain just keeps pouring down, or mother nature inconveniently places a river crossing just before you want to stop for the day, and you end up with wet feet in camp.

 In the morning, don't worry if your shoes are still wet.
-Don't even worry if your socks are wet.
-Your feet have had a good night's rest and are dry, warm, and raring to go.
-Once you're packed up and ready hit the trail, just put on yesterday's wet hiking socks and trail runners and get going.
+Don't even worry if your hiking socks are wet.
+Your feet have had a good night's rest and are dry, warm, refreshed, and raring to go.
+Once you're packed up and ready to hit the trail, just put on yesterday's wet hiking socks and trail runners and get going.
 If you're lucky and the weather holds, before you know it your socks and shoes will be dry, and you'll have put another 5 km behind you.
 Stop and have a nibble of your GORP, and smile at the world with satisfaction at having beaten the elements by embracing wet feet.

 In his excellent book Ultralight Backpackin' Tips, Mike Clelland suggests using two plastic bags – the free ones you get at the supermarket for fruit & veg – as an alternative to neoprene socks in wet conditions.
-This is essentially a cheapo vapour barrier liner system, the idea being that you wear a pair of dry socks, put the plastic bags over them, and then put on your shoes.
+This is essentially a cheapo vapour barrier liner (VBL) system, the idea being that you wear a pair of dry socks, put the plastic bags over them, and then put on your shoes.
 No water will get in the bags (unless it pours over the top) and the non-breathable bags will keep your feet warm.
 Of course, over long distances, your feet will perspire more and the socks will eventually get wet, but it's a definitely an idea worth bearing in mind – especially in camp as an alternative to waterproof socks – as those plastic bags weigh next to nothing and are usually free.

 As Ultralight Makeover focuses on three-season hiking, and Vapor Barrier Liners are typically used in colder weather, I won't cover their use in detail in this article.
 In short, they make use of a 100% waterproof barrier between foot and show that keeps all water out, and all perspiration within, creating a kind of managed microclimate.
 It's a specialised technique mainly used in long distance winter trekking, and for more information, once again Mr. Skurka is your man.